Critical Risk →

 Clear the current thinking session and start fresh.
 Use when beginning a new problem.

-Part of the Maxential Thinking MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Maxential Thinking server.

 AI agents may call reset to permanently remove or destroy resources in Maxential Thinking.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call reset in a loop, permanently destroying resources in Maxential Thinking.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.